 Some websites offer dropshipper directories for sale, but the reviews are mixed.
 They can be helpful to get you started, but why pay for information you can find for free online?

 This is also the time to consider if you will be using any type of software solution to streamline your inventory and dropshipping needs.
 If you are, then look for a multi-warehouse dropship management system.
 That way you can either start off with multiple suppliers, or if you only start with one, you’ll have room to grow your business.

 The best advice for this stage of the game is to start small.
 Get comfortable with your products, your platform, suppliers, and software.
 You’ll also want to spend some time on marketing and increasing your traffic.
 Nurture your product listings and customers until you feel like you’ve got a good handle on it.
 That’s when you can focus on adding products and growing your store.

 #4 Ensure Order Fulfillment Runs as Smoothly as Possible

 This is an ongoing step that you will do as long as you have an online store.
 You are going to have unexpected issues come up with suppliers – it’s pretty much inevitable.
 Backorders and out of stock products are two of the biggest problems you’ll run across and will happen with more frequency if your supplier is in high demand.
-Inventory management software for dropshipping can dramatically reduce this risk.
+Dropship automation software can dramatically reduce this risk.